 - Pop Up events for residents to show that learning online is fun and relevant.

-- An online map of local classes and programs at libraries and community houses.
+- An online map of free and low-cost face-to-face learning events taking place at libraries and community houses

 - Free digital learning guides and resources.